 It is time to heal.

-When health only exists in your memory of past times:
+When health exists only in your memories of better times:

 It is time to heal.

-My stress-related rheumatoid arthritis to me meant both a chance of healing as well as my own personal rat race, where I just stayed in the same spot.
+My stress-related rheumatoid arthritis meant both a chance of healing as well as my own personal rat race, where I just stayed in the same spot.

-The suffering the disease causes can help to define one’s priorities more clearly and bring about a more intense experience.
+The suffering caused by the disease can help define one’s priorities more clearly and bring about a more insightful experience.
 That was the chance I used to get out of rheumatoid arthritis for:

 The inflammatory pain made stress, tension and overburdening in my body more obvious and thus easier to eliminate.

 Albeit cruelly, the pain allowed me to increase my sensitivity in the regions I had overloaded by moving and posturing my body in a harmful manner.
 That was the chance to improve my body perception.
-Today, I can see precisely which sensations do or don’t point to an overload in everyday life.
-For example, when I do my stretching exercises, I can distinguish excessive tension from the slight painful pulling that comes with stretching.
+Today, I can clearly identify which sensations indicate or don’t indicate an overload in everyday life.
+For example, when I do my stretching exercises, I can distinguish between excessive tension and the slight, painful pulling that comes with stretching.

 This doesn’t mean that a life with rheumatoid arthritis isn’t worth living.
 Because it is.
 In passing on my experience, I am only trying to describe how I managed to heal RA.

-As I was adjusting to life with rheumatoid arthritis back then was a milestone in my downward spiral of physical decline.
+As I was adjusting to life with rheumatoid arthritis, back then was a milestone in my downward spiral of physical decline.
 Because we don’t just stay the way we are right now.
-That’s why we need daily training for our bodies as well as for our minds.
+That’s why we need daily training for both our bodies and our minds.

 So I told myself: When I am long-lasting and/or severely burdened by illness and medication, this will immediately result in negative consequences for my performance and thus my future chances.